 Waterproof mascaras are great for all-day wear without smudging.
 They’re excellent in the summer or while doing water activities.
-No more racoon eyes!
+No more raccoon eyes!

 However, they do require a good makeup remover to completely remove from your lashes.
 They are not recommended for everyday use as they can be a tad harsh on your lash hairs.

 I always have both regular and waterproof mascaras in my makeup bag at all times.
 I choose depending on the weather and what my activities of the day will be.